Michelle Badash, MS

 Most often, a

 mosquito picks up the parasite when it bites someone with malaria.
 The mosquito can pass the parasite to a new person when it bites them.
-The parasite then travels to and multiplies in the liver.

 Living in or traveling to hot, humid climates where